osiam/addon-self-administration/README.md

     $ mvn clean verify -P integration-tests

+### Run with Debugging

+If you want to debug the running Self Administration, then just add the `debug` profile when you run Maven:

+    $ mvn clean verify -P integration-tests,debug

+You can connect to the debugging agent using `localhost:8000`.

 ### Run in your IDE

 To run the integration-tests in your IDE against the started containers

     $ mvn clean pre-integration-test -P integration-tests

+If you also want to debug the running Self Administration, add the `debug` profile when you run Maven:

+    $ mvn clean pre-integration-test -P integration-tests,debug

+You can connect to the debugging agent using `localhost:8000`.

 If you are on mac or want to run them in a VM, just checkout the [OSIAM vagrant VM](https://github.com/osiam/vagrant).
 It's pretty easy to setup.